 • Timeline item 2 - complete

-Develop concept plans
+Develop initial concept plans

-• Timeline item 3 - active
+• Timeline item 3 - complete

 Draft Local Movement concept plans open for community feedback.